ketanb56up/project-pricing/README.md

 ```
 ## Running the tests

-Add rspec gem to test the total_price of project and run command to check the spec
+Add rspec gem to test the total_price of project

+Write spec of model to set the total price with params pricing_policy and base_price.
+* Right now suppose, if user provide Invalid Policy it create project with base_price.
+* Change 'Flexible' policy url in pricing_policy.rb according to url subdomain.

+Run command to check the spec
 ```
 rspec ./spec/models/project_spec.rb
 ```